Future-House/paper-qa/README.md

 [![tests](https://github.com/whitead/paper-qa/actions/workflows/tests.yml/badge.svg)](https://github.com/whitead/paper-qa)
 [![PyPI version](https://badge.fury.io/py/paper-qa.svg)](https://badge.fury.io/py/paper-qa)

 PaperQA is a package for doing high-accuracy retrieval augmented generation (RAG) on PDFs or text files, with a focus on the scientific literature.
-See our 2023 [PaperQA paper](https://arxiv.org/abs/2312.07559) and our 2024 application paper[TODO] to see examples of PaperQA's superhuman performance in scientific tasks like question answering, summarization, and contradiction detection.
+See our [2024 application paper](https://paper.wikicrow.ai) to see examples of PaperQA's superhuman performance in scientific tasks like question answering, summarization, and contradiction detection.

 ## Quickstart